srl295/es-unicode-properties/README.md

 For applications, they can directly answer questions such as “What kind of script is 𞤘?”, “Is ġ lowercase? ”, or “What is the numeric value of ५?”.

-For feature implementers, this is a building block for implementing a wide array of higher level features, such as [number parsing](https://github.com/tc39/ecma402/issues/1), [segmentation](https://github.com/tc39/proposal-intl-segmenter), regular expressions, and much more.
+For feature implementers, this is a required building block for implementing a wide array of higher level features, such as [number parsing](https://github.com/tc39/ecma402/issues/1), [segmentation](https://github.com/tc39/proposal-intl-segmenter), regular expressions, and much more.

 ## Definitions